I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols-setimagepath.md

 <p>The executable image path can consist of several directories separated by semicolons.
 These directories are searched in order.</p>

-<p>The executable image path is used by the engine when searching for executable images.</p>

-<p>The executable image path can consist of several directories separated by semicolons.
-These directories are searched in order.</p>

 ## -requirements
 <table>
 <tr>